The U.S. Travel Association is a dynamic, mission-driven association committed to increasing travel to and within the United States.

 - Assist in the planning and execution of the annual fly-in event.

 - Manage updates to the advocacy website (travelcoalition.org)

 - Proactively explore new ways to amplify the travel industry’s voice.

 - Identify and track legislation or regulations that impact the travel community and recommend necessary level of support or opposition.

 - Compose, edit, update and transmit legislative advocacy documents such as issue papers, talking points, testimony, speeches and letters.

-- Respond to needs of U.S. Travel members, including on unique or sector-specific demands.
+- Respond to the needs of U.S. Travel members, including unique or sector-specific demands.